eliaswendt/mcfp-optimizer/README.md

 ```

 ### CLI Parameter OPTIONs
-specifies the folder path of the CSV input data
+`-i, --input` specifies the folder path of the CSV input data

 `-o, --output_folder` specifies the folder the result CSV will be written to (default="." aka. current working dir)